Adam-Schubert/we-love-movies/README.md

 For running this project locally in development, use npm start.
 For running this project in a production environment, use npm start:prod.

-The link to the deployed backend server for the /movies path is: "TO BE ADDED"
+The link to the deployed backend server for the /movies path is: https://we-love-movies-backend-didt.onrender.com/movies